How it all began for me and how it’s going:

-Speaking to my seniors and teachers made me realise that I didn’t want that life.
+Speaking to my seniors and teachers made me realise that I didn’t want that typical ‘engineering’ life.

-I didn’t want to code or be one of the 300 people to get placed in big IT companies every year.
+I didn’t want to code or be 1 of 300 people to get placed in big IT companies every year.

-And this got me really worried, because the plan I had created for myself to support my family financially wasn’t going my way.
+And this got me worried because the plan I had created for myself to support my family financially wasn’t going my way.

 Phase 4: Internships

-A bunch of seniors made an announcement about an internship program being conducted.
+A bunch of seniors announced an internship program being conducted.

 They were looking for college ambassadors to promote their products and increase their reach.

-I interviewed for it, got selected and became one of their ambassadors.
+I interviewed for it, got selected and became one of their college ambassadors.

 This one opportunity opened doors to a whole new world of internships, companies and digital marketing.